-Aligned with our commitment to teaching students how to be Safe, Respectful Learners, the table below explains how we apply the same standards as staff and our expectations for parents when visiting our school and talking with their children about school
+Aligned with our commitment to teaching students how to be Safe, Respectful Learners, the table below explains how we apply the same standards as staff and our expectations for parents when visiting our school and talking with their children about school.

 What you can expect from us What we expect of you We will create a safe, supportive and inclusive environment for every student.
 You ensure your children attends school every day and notify the school promptly of any absences or changes in contact details.
-Ensuring Safety We will maintain confidentiality about information relating to your child and family.
+Safe We will maintain confidentiality about information relating to your child and family.
 You respect the obligation of staff to maintain student and family privacy.
-Ensuring We will act quickly to address social media issues that affect staff, students or families.
+Being We will act quickly to address social media issues that affect staff, students or families.
 You respect school, student and staff privacy in your online communications.
 We will work with every family to quickly address any complaints or concerns about the behaviour of staff, students or other parents.
-You approach the class teacher or principal if you are concerned about the behaviour of a staff member, another student or parent.
-Ensuring Respectful Relationship We will ensure positive behaviours are role modelled for all students.
-We are clear about our learning and behavioural expectations, and contact you to provide regular feedback about your child's progress.
-You support your child to meet the learning and behavioural expectations at school.
-Ensuring Respec We will welcome and celebrate a diverse school community with recognition of significant social, cultural and historical events.
+You approach the class teacher or principal if you are concerned about the behaviour of a staff member, another student or parent. spect We will ensure positive behaviours are role modelled for all students.
+You support your child to meet behavioural expectations at school.
+Ensuring Respect We will welcome and celebrate a diverse school community with recognition of significant social, cultural and historical events.
 You recognise people are different and will be non-judgemental, fair and equitable to others in the school community.
-Ensuring Quality Learning We will share relevant information with you about your child's learning, social and behavioural progress at school.
+Focusing on Learning We will share relevant information with you about your child's learning, social and behavioural progress at school.
 You share relevant information about your child's learning, social and behavioural needs with school staff.